nertpinx/virt-profiles-testsuite/README.md

-= testsuite for the virt-profiles REST API
+# Testsuite for the virt-profiles REST API

 License: Apache v2
 (C) 2018 the virt-profiles authors

-=== content
-1. curl command lines
-2. request/response documents

-=== layout
+## Layout
 The testsuite is organized as follows.
 1. there is a top-level directory in the repo root called "routes"
 2. REST routes starts from the "routes" directory.
 Example: